YNAB Review (2026): Is It Worth Paying for a Budget App This Expensive?

-- Yes — if you want intentional budgeting.
-YNAB is built for behavior change, not passive tracking.
+- Yes — if you want control, not convenience.
+YNAB is built for intentional budgeting and behavior change, not passive tracking.

 Table of Contents